dennislee22/dennislee22.github.io/docs/cdw/snappy.md

 | CSV          | Parquet| N.A.   |3.12               | 1.75              |4.69           |4.1            |

-- The following table shows the speed result in terms of seconds for each SQL query and its associated file format with SNAPPY compression.
+- The following table shows the time taken to run each SQL query and its associated file format with SNAPPY compression.